rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### How do I view the performance or monitor my available resources of a VM or host?

-Use the MyRackspace portal to see which resources (storage - local or otherwise) are reserved or available to provision VMs in your environment.

-For information on how to view performance, see the [Viewing hypervisor and virtual machine performance section](https://developer.rackspace.com/docs/docs-vmware-server-virt/server-virt-handbook/user-manual/managing-hyps-clusters/) of the Server Virtualization Customer Handbook.
+You can use the MyRackspace portal to view hypervisor and virtual machine performance.
+For instructions on how to view performance, see the [Viewing hypervisor and virtual machine performance section](https://developer.rackspace.com/docs/docs-vmware-server-virt/server-virt-handbook/user-manual/managing-hyps-clusters/) of the Server Virtualization Customer Handbook.

-#### Can I have a clone or template created at a scheduled time interval?

-You can do this in an automated fashion with the VM Recovery service or manually at your preferred times within the customer portal.

 #### How do I create and delete clones or templates?